Animal Systems of Communication and human language.....

 c) The meaning of gestures differs from species to species, even slightly from group to group among the same species.
 Monkeys use a grimace to signal aggression and hostility, while chimpanzees bare their teeth as a form of greeting or reassurance.
 One species of primates raised within the community of another species will come to comprehend the other primate's signals but will only produce the signals of its own species.
 This seems to indicate that primate communication systems, like those of bees and birds, are largely instinctive rather than learned.

-• Let's generalize the similarities and differences between human and animal communication?
+- Let's generalize the similarities and differences between human and animal communication?

 Similarity.
 All systems of communication contain signs, units of form with specific meaning (words).
 Human languages contain sound symbols called words; animal systems use more varied formal media, but each form is a sign conveying definite meaning.

-b) Electric eels have a system of electric pulse signals
+a) Foxes have a system of 20 vocalizations. b) Electric eels have a system of electric pulse signals

 c) Spiders have an elaborate system of courtship gestures.